tminus109/foundation/classes_and_objects/exercises/counter.md

-Create Counter class which has a counter (integer) field - at creation it should have a default value 0.
+Create counter.Counter class which has a counter (integer) field - at creation it should have a default value 0.

 There are two ways to create the class: